moira-alert/doc/source/user_guide/advanced.rst

 .. note:: Only T1 target can resolve into multiple metrics in Advanced Mode.
 T2, T3, ... must resolve to single metrics.
           Moira will calculate expression separately for every metric in T1.

-.. note:: Expression evaluation is intended to be as safe as possible.
-You can't use any Python functions here.

 Any incorrect expressions or bad syntax will result in EXCEPTION trigger state.